OlssonElliott/poor-mans-codex/README.md

 The goal is to make sure the stronger patch-generating model receives the **smallest useful context that is still complete enough to make a correct change**.

 That is the core idea behind Poor Man's Codex.

+---

+## License

+Copyright © 2026 Elliott Olsson.
+All rights reserved.

+No license is granted for commercial use, redistribution, or derivative works without prior written permission.